kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 ## Introduction

-Disclaimer: This article is partly made with Claude.
+Disclaimer: This article is partly generated with Claude and revamped with GPT-4o mini.

 TL;DR: <https://github.com/kigawas/clean-axum>

-### The Web Development Framework Dilemma: Navigating Trade-offs in Modern Development
+### The Web Development Framework Dilemma

 In the dynamic world of web development, choosing the right language and framework often feels like solving a Rubik's cube blindfolded.
 As developers, we frequently find ourselves balancing competing priorities: performance vs. development speed, flexibility vs. structure, scalability vs. ease of use.

-Choosing a web development framework presents a multifaceted challenge.
+Selecting a web development framework is a multifaceted challenge.
 Developers must balance performance, development speed, flexibility, structure, and scalability.
-This dilemma often leads to compromises, but what if there was a way to optimize for all these factors?
+This dilemma often leads to compromises.
+But what if there were a way to optimize for all these factors?

 As you'll see later, our proposed solution aims to mitigate these issues while retaining the benefits of a structured approach.

-### The full Stack Framework Conundrum: The All-You-Can-Eat Buffet
+### The full Stack Framework Conundrum

 Full stack frameworks offer a tempting proposition: a complete solution promising rapid development.
-However, this convenience comes with caveats:
+However, this convenience comes with certain caveats:

 - **Opinionated Architecture**: Great for quick starts, but potentially constraining for custom requirements.
 - **Performance Overhead**: Convenience often translates to additional layers, which can impact performance.
 - **Steep Learning Curve**: Mastering these frameworks can be time-consuming, potentially offsetting initial productivity gains.

-### The Micro Framework Tightrope: The Build-Your-Own Adventure
+### The Micro Framework Tightrope

 Micro frameworks offer minimalism and flexibility, but this freedom isn't free:

 - **Bare-bones Structure**: Lack of prescribed architecture can lead to inconsistent organization.
-- **Architectural Pitfalls**: Without guardrails, it's easy to end up with code that resembles a plate of spaghetti (and not the delicious kind).
+- **Architectural Pitfalls**: Without guardrails, it's easy to end up with code that resembles a tangled mess.
 - **Integration Overhead**: Manually integrating libraries can be time-consuming and error-prone.

-### The Language Dilemma: Static vs. Dynamic
+### The Language Quandary: Static vs. Dynamic

-The choice of programming language adds another layer of complexity:
+Choosing a programming language adds another layer of complexity:

 - **Static Languages (e.g., C++, Java, Rust)**:
   - Pros: Strong type safety, excellent performance, and scalability.